jamesoflol/videoflop-serverless-demo/README.md

 - AWS CLI (with a configured admin user, run `aws configure`)
 - Node.js 12.x w/ NPM https://nodejs.org/en/download/

+Node.js is not just the language that I wrote the Lambda function in, but also the runtime that powers the Serverless framework, and Vue.js.
+NPM is the Node.js package manager - it manages 3rd-party dependencies for our code.

 ## Backend setup / deploy
 In a terminal: Enter these commands to get the Videoflop code and set up your serverless backend stack: